DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ![Bas Broek](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9537.JPG "Bas Broek"){:height="480px" width="480px"}

-In the talk Bas went through different proposals accepted in Swift 5 and mentioned ABI stability as well as Swift concurrency manifesto written by Chris Lattner.
-The talk gave good overview of what's coming next in Swift.
+In the talk, Bas went through different proposals accepted in Swift 5 and mentioned ABI stability as well as Swift concurrency manifesto written by Chris Lattner.
+The talk gave a good overview of what's coming next in Swift.

 ## Working at scale - How to Save Time with Ci and Build Time Reduction
 This presentation from Yusei Nishiyama ([@yuseinishiyama](https://twitter.com/yuseinishiyama)) is telling about continuous integration setup at Cookpad, with the team across the world working remotely.

 ![Yusei Nishiyama](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9539.JPG "Yusei Nishiyama"){:height="480px" width="480px"}

 Yusei talks about code reviews, improving their metrics, and improving build times.
-For me the interesting part was using code review metrics with Grafana to visualize pull-request review time.
+For me, the interesting part was using code review metrics with Grafana to visualize pull-request review time.

 <!--
 Watch the presentation here.
 -->

 ## Core ML - Let's Talk about Models
-In this presentation David Bonnet ([@iGranDav](https://twitter.com/iGranDav)) explained and demo'ed the approach to train a neural network on a popular MNist data set to build a custom CoreML model for handwritten digit recognition.
+In this presentation David Bonnet ([@iGranDav](https://twitter.com/iGranDav)) explained and showed the approach to train a neural network on a popular MNist data set to build a custom CoreML model for handwritten digit recognition.

 ![David Bonnet](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9549.JPG "David Bonnet"){:height="480px" width="480px"}